osgi/osgi.enroute.site/_services/org.osgi.service.component.md

 	}

+%%% In the above sentence, you write "It allows us to create and delete components on demand."
+You show in the example how to create the components, but how can we delete them?

 ## OSGi API

 In general you want to make your components oblivious of any OSGi API.
-This makes them easier to unit tests  and in modularity less coupling is more.
+This makes them easier to unit test and in the spirit of modularity less coupling is more.
 However, if you write middleware for OSGi systems then it is very attractive to access the Bundle Context or Component Context.
-The `activate` method is designd to provide you with all those objects, in any order:
+The `activate` method is designed to provide you with all those objects, in any order:

 	@Component
 	public class SmallPoint {